McBrAdDeRzZ/Food-Memory-Game/README.md

 ## Credits

-- Font Awesome was used for all of the icons on the cards
+- [Font Awesome](https://fontawesome.com/) was used for all of the icons on the cards

-- HTML Color Codes was used to get colours for my cards
+- [HTML Color Codes](https://htmlcolorcodes.com/) was used to get colours for my cards

-### Content

--   All content was written by the developer.

 ### Acknowledgements